Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Related Work

 \textbf{Variational Techniques for \gls{qec}.} Variational methods have gained attention in the context of \gls{qec} due to their flexibility and adaptability to quantum hardware.
 The first proposal to formulate \gls{qec} as a variational algorithm was proposed in 2017 by Johnson et al.~\cite{johnson2017qvector}, dubbed QVECTOR.
 In this approach, the fidelity after recovery is used as a loss function to simultaneously train the free parameters of encoding and recovery circuits.
 The authors demonstrate the effectiveness of the approach in low-probability amplitude and phase damping noise scenarios, using systems with up to five physical qubits and a single logical qubit.
-We combine our proposal of learning encoding circuits with parts of the QVECTOR concept to generate recovery operations to demonstrate a full \gls{qec} cycle.
-Details are provided in \cref{subsec:recovery}.
+However, we observed that the concept of simultaneously learning encoding and recovery is limited to rather small code instances and simple low-probability noise structures, due to training not converging in more complex scenarios.
 A modification to the QVECTOR approach proposes to enhance trainability by employing a Wasserstein version of the fidelity~\cite{zoratti2023improving}.
 However, in our evaluations, this improvement did not manifest.
+In contrast to QVECTOR, our proposed technique modularizes the training of the encoding and recovery operations, allowing for more flexibility and the consideration of complex noise structures.

-Other works have investigated the use of convolutional quantum neural networks~\cite{cong2019quantum} and quantum autoencoders for \gls{qec}~\cite{locher2023quantum,rathi2024quantum}.
+Other works have investigated the use of convolutional quantum neural networks~\cite{cong2019quantum} and quantum autoencoders for \gls{qec}~\cite{locher2023quantum,rathi2024quantum,lin2025design}.
 In some instances, these methods function more as denoising algorithms than as active \gls{qec} strategies.
 Different techniques aim to generate codes by formulating the task of \gls{qec} as finding the ground state of a Hamiltonian~\cite{xu2021variational,wang2022automated,cao2022quantum}.
 However, these approaches assume full direct access to the error operators and stabilizers.
 Additionally, preliminary work has been conducted on finding logical operations for given codes via variational techniques~\cite{chen2022automated}.